chelovechek159/Terminal/FirstLessonTerminal.md

 ```
     chmod u+x 1.sh

-In short, `chmod +x` following by a filename, usually a script, means that you make it executable.
-U - user.
+In short, `chmod +x` following by a filename, usually a script, means that you make it executable. `u` - user.

 	./1.sh